Charlie9009/CI_MS1_MYGYM/README.md

 I want to be able to easily find contact info and location of the gym.

 I want to be able to find the schedule and book sessions.

-Website Developer

-I want the customer to trust the brand.

-I want to offer the customer a good service.

-I want the customer to feel happy using my service.

-I want the customer to be able to easily book sessions.

-I want the customer to tell their friends and family how much they enjoy my website.

-I want the customer to feel it's worth signing up for the service.

 ## Testing